 The Phase I portion of the Fay Towers redevelopment is located at 1221 E. Brookland Park Blvd.
-The project renovated a vacant existing public school building that was converted into a multifamily apartment building in the mid-1990s.
-The newly renovated senior building has enhanced amenities and improved living environments for seniors.
+The project renovated a vacant existing public-school building that was converted into a multifamily apartment building in the mid-1990s.
+The newly renovated senior building was issued a Certificate of Occupancy in February 2017 and has enhanced amenities and improved living environments for seniors.

-Phase II portion of the Fay Towers redevelopment will be located at 100 W. Baker Street where the plan calls for the renovation of a vacant existing public school building into 50 multifamily apartments.
+Phase II portion of the Fay Towers redevelopment will be located at 100 W. Baker Street where the plan calls for the renovation of a vacant existing public-school building into 50 multifamily apartments.
+The project is expected to be completed in 2021.
 Once developed, the new senior housing will provide enhanced amenities and improved living environments for seniors.

 Phase III portion of the Fay Towers redevelopment is the new construction of the Rosa, a 72-unit, all-senior RAD building.
-The new senior housing provides enhanced amenities and improved living environments for seniors.
+Completed in 2019, the new senior housing provides enhanced amenities and improved living environments for seniors.